Clancey/simple_auth/README.md

 * Add more documentation
 * Add native flutter providers for google
 * Complete the generator
+* Finish adding all API's to the generator
 * More things I can't remember